jesperberth/automationclass/lab01/lab1.md

 ![Alt text](pics/019_install_pywinrm.png?raw=true "enable winRm")

-Yes the password is in clear text, we will look into this later
+Yes the password is in clear text, you can encrypt the password with ansible-vault

 __Note:__